 By Project 1619

 World Day of Reconciliation and Healing From the Legacy of Enslavement will take place

 August 20, 2015, in Hampton, Virginia.
 The events are part of the

 Project 1619, Inc.

-Service will take place at 12:00noon, at the
+Service will take place on Thursday, at 12:00noon, at the

 historic marker where the first Africans landed in America, on August 20, 1619, in Fort Monroe.
 The Rev. Ronald